Azure/service-fabric-mesh-preview/README.md

 - Visual Studio now uses the new namespace and api version

 A few things to be aware of with this release:

 - The new ARM namespace Microsoft.ServiceFabricMesh can only be used with the api version 2018-07-01-preview.
 We still support using the previous api version (2018-03-01-privatepreview) and namespace (Microsoft.ServiceFabric).
 - Azure CLI (az mesh) currently only supports api version 2018-03-01-privatepreview and namespace Microsoft.ServiceFabric.
-- Visual Studio Tools does not support project created with previus versions.
+- Visual Studio Tools does not support project created with previous versions.
 You'll have to migrate your services to a new project.

 ## Private Preview 3 Capabilities